MixinNetwork/developers.mixin.one/developers-docs/docs/api/guide.md

 ## Summary

-Messenger API mainly includes:
+Messenger API includes:

-* Some public API, for example, `GET /network/chains` can obtain the information of all chain supported by Mixin
+* Public API, e.g.: `GET /network/chains` can obtain the information of all chain supported by Mixin
 * Private API, available for request with signature, for example, `GET /me` can obtain the information of current user
-* Asset related API, available for request with signed PIN
+* Transfer asset API, available for request with signed PIN
-* In addition, some fields that end with`_base64` is base64 coding of the RFC 4648, please refer to <https://pkg.go.dev/encoding/base64#pkg-variables>
+* In addition, some response fields which have the suffix `_base64` is base64 coding of the RFC 4648, please refer to <https://pkg.go.dev/encoding/base64#pkg-variables>